-Key audit matter Net realizable value of inventory
+Net realizable value of inventory

 Inventory consists of residential real estate projects under development or construction and is the most significant financial statement line item in the consolidated financial statements of the Group.
-As of 31 December 2022 inventory amounted to THUF 162,569,447 and represented 55% of the total consolidated assets.
+As of 31 December 2023, inventory amounted to MHUF 173,187 and represented 60% of the total assets.
+The Group recognized write-down on a project in an amount of MHUF 1,037.